 For questions pertaining to budget and examples of allowable and unallowable costs, see the Financial Guide.

 a.
 Budget Detail Worksheet.
-Find a sample Budget Detail Worksheet here.
+A sample Budget Detail Worksheet can be found here.
 Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet.